uditmishra03/kubelabs/multiple_scheduler.md

-🚫 Limitations of the Default Scheduler
+🚫 Limitations of the Default Scheduler:

 Generic scheduling logic:

-        It’s built to handle general workloads, not specific use cases like GPUs, latency-sensitive apps, or hard node affinity.
+* It’s built to handle general workloads, not specific use cases like GPUs, latency-sensitive apps, or hard node affinity.

-    No support for advanced business rules:
+* No support for advanced business rules:
   Like prioritizing high-paying tenant workloads over others, or keeping certain services isolated.

 ✅ Why Use a Custom Scheduler or Multiple Schedulers?
 1. Workload Segregation